henoriega/FOLPS-nu/README.md

 or download it from https://github.com/henoriega/FOLPS-nu.

-Once everything is ready, please check the [Jupyter Notebook](https://github.com/henoriega/FOLPS-nu) with some examples.
+Once everything is ready, please check the [Jupyter Notebook](https://github.com/henoriega/FOLPS-nu) with some useful examples.